productive studies blog imagery_Blog Image.jpg

 This blog was written by The Marketing Team & The Engineering Team

-As temperatures continue to rise each summer, mechanical contractors may already be aware of the impact that extreme heat can have on comfort and building operations.
+As temperatures continue to rise each summer, you may already be aware of the impact that extreme heat can have on comfort and building operations.
 But there's another critical element at play—productivity.
-When indoor temperatures surpass 77°F (25°C), it's not just uncomfortable; it's a hidden productivity killer that directly affects the bottom line of your clients' businesses.
-Let’s dive into the data to explore the real impact of temperature on productivity and how you can help your customers mitigate these effects.
+When indoor temperatures surpass 77°F (25°C), it's not just uncomfortable; it's a hidden productivity killer that directly affects the bottom line.
+Let’s dive into the data to explore the real impact of temperature on productivity and how you can help mitigate these effects.

 Study Summary: Impact of Heat Exposure on Female Brickfield Workers in India